Remote Founding Engineer Jobs

 • Equity grant at Series B+: usually 0.1% or less - at this point the title is more likely staff-engineer

-• Vesting: standard 4-year, 1-year cliff.
+• Vesting cliff: standard 4-year, 1-year cliff.
 Push back on anything longer.

-• Acceleration on change of control: ask for double-trigger acceleration; many founders will agree once asked.
+• Acceleration on change of control: ask for double-trigger acceleration; many founders will agree to this once asked.

 Ask for the option strike price, the most recent 409A valuation, the preferred-share price, and an explanation of any liquidation preferences.
 If the founders cannot answer these comfortably, that is its own signal.